anthonybeckett/mixstation/README.md

 ### Docker
 This will come later when the project is at a decent point
 - [ ] Setup and containerise Vue JS frontend
-- [ ] Install Sail on the backend
-- [ ] Update Sail MySQL to version 9
 - [ ] Make global docker compose file including the files from both directories

 ### React Native